UIC Career Services

 STAR (SITUATION OR TASK, ACTION, RESULT) TECHNIQUE

-BEHAVIORAL INTERVIEW QUESTIONS
+EXAMPLES OF BEHAVIORAL INTERVIEW QUESTIONS

-QUESTIONS TO ASK EMPLOYERS
+QUESTIONS YOU SHOULD ASK EMPLOYERS

 QUESTIONS ASKED FOR GRADUATE SCHOOL ADMISSION

-PHONE INTERVIEW TIPS
+TELEPHONE INTERVIEW TIPS

 "Tell me about a time when you had to work in a team and one of the members was difficult to get along with."